GSA-TTS/assessment-review-tool/db/README.md

 # Schema
 [Schema](../backend/db)

-# Connecting to the database -- Development & Staging
+# Binding an app instance to the database -- Development & Staging

 Staging is done on primarily in gsa-open-ops cloud.gov space.
 It is a postgresql on AWS RDS.